daniesch/kubernetes-playground/README.md

 # home-kubernetes

-This Project should help SE's deploying a fully working home env on ther k8s cluster.
+This project should help SE to set up a fully functional home env on their k8s cluster.